Septic Tank Maintenance – What You Need to Know

 - repair any faults or problems immediately

 - limit the system’s discharge to a maximum of 2,000 litres of sewage per day into the ground, or 5,000 litres of treated sewage per day into flowing water – any more and a permit is required.
 You can find out how much your system discharges here

 - make sure you inspect the area where your tank releases sewage on a monthly basis for any signs of potential problems

 - have the septic tank emptied at least once a year by a registered waste carrier

 To check if a permit is required for your tank, you can call the Environment Agency on 03708 506 506; the agency also has a dedicated incident hotline at 0800 80 70 60 if you are concerned that your septic tank may be causing pollution.

 Recent changes in the law

-If you’ve had your tank for a while, it’s also worth bearing in mind that the laws governing the way septic tanks are regulated in England changed in January 2015, so make sure your understanding of how the rules work is up to date.
+If you’ve had your tank for a while, it’s also worth bearing in mind that the laws governing the way septic tanks are regulated in England recently changed, so make sure your understanding of how the rules work is up to date.

 Under these rules: